-Here at VGL we pride ourselves on our environmentally friendly, sustainable practises, and are proud to have been awarded BS ISO 14001:2015 for our environmental management system.
+Here at VGL we pride ourselves on our environmentally friendly, sustainable practices, and are proud to have been awarded BS ISO 14001:2015 for our environmental management system.

 We care about our environment and our impact on it.